keu/docs/software/manage-airflow-versions.md

 > **Note:** In November of 2020, Astronomer migrated its Docker Registry from [Docker Hub](https://hub.docker.com/r/astronomerinc/ap-airflow) to [Quay.io](https://quay.io/repository/astronomer/ap-airflow?tab=tags) due to a [change](https://www.docker.com/blog/what-you-need-to-know-about-upcoming-docker-hub-rate-limiting/) in Docker Hub's rate limit policy.
 If you're using a legacy `astronomerinc/ap-airflow` image, replace it with a corresponding `quay.io/astronomer/ap-airflow` image to avoid rate limiting errors from DockerHub when you deploy to Astronomer (e.g. `toomanyrequests: You have reached your pull rate limit`).

-### 3. Test Your Upgrade (_Optional_)
+### 3. Test Your Upgrade Locally (_Optional_)

-To test your upgrade on your local machine, make sure to save your changes and run the following from your command line:
+To test a new version of Astronomer Certified on your local machine, save all changes to your `Dockerfile` and run:

 ```sh
 $ astro dev stop
 ```

 This will stop all 3 running Docker containers for each of the necessary Airflow components (Webserver, Scheduler, Postgres).
-From here, you can apply your changes and deploy them locally by running the following:
+Then, apply your changes locally by running:

 ```sh
 $ astro dev start